 Offer a specific not-that-binding constraint.

-Is the show working?
+Is the workspace project working?

 To close out his post, Hines also shares –